robertbraeutigam/scan/README.md

 messages between devices.
 Since SCAN is defined as a peer-to-peer protocol, with devices communicating with each other directly, this Physical Layer may be any communications medium which allows at least two devices to exchange messages.
-Also, since SCAN defines its own message processing, both packet based and connection based technologies are supported, as long as messages can be reliably exchanged.
+Also, since SCAN defines its own message processing, both packet based and connection based technologies are supported, as long as messages can be reasonably reliably exchanged.

-The Network Layer is responsible for providing a secure, flat, multiplex and mixing capable layer for communications between devices.
-This layer defines a peer-to-peer and end-to-end encrypted network with automatically rotating keys.
+TCP/IP and BLE are explicitly supported, but other technologies may be added.

-SCAN is defined on top of the Internet Protocol (IP), so off-the-shelf internet networking tools and devices, such as routers, repeaters, cables, WiFi or even VPNs, can be used to build the "physical" network.
+The Network Layer is responsible for providing a secure, flat, multiplexing and mixing capable layer for communications between devices.
+Devices are identified, addressed based on static cryptographic keys instead of hardware addresses and communicate point to point using a packet-based protocol.

-There is no requirement on the physical network topology, nor on any particular network service to be available, as long as individual devices can communicate with each other at least in one direction.
+The Logical Layer abstracts the packet-based protocol of the Network, which is limited in size, and replaces it with a simple messages based protocol, which supports unlimited length messages, even multiple parallel unlimited length messages from or to the same device.

 All devices have a uniform interface, which mainly consist of these categories: